How to Help Menopause Symptoms.

 Oestrogen And The Menopause.

 Oestrogen is the main reason that women experience the many symptoms of the menopause.
 When we’re younger, we release oestrogen regularly as part of our monthly cycle.
 At the middle of our cycle (when we ovulate), the levels are at their highest.
-Towards our period, the levels drop.
+Towards the end of our period, the levels drop.

 As we get nearer to menopause there is also a general decline in the production of oestrogen.
 This is what gives us some of the more interesting symptoms we experience in peri-menopause.

 The peri-menopause is the time when we get some particularly odd symptoms!
 Some of the more common ones are mood swings, hot flushes (hot flashes) and trouble concentrating.
 It’s entirely possible to also get more headaches, including migraines.

 Some of the more interesting symptoms are things like a feeling of itching or crawling skin.
 This is because our friend Oestrogen is part of the collagen forming process.
 Once the levels of our hormones change, the production of collagen changes.